-I keep daily conversation with my parents and brother’s family back in Brazil to support them in everything they need.
+I keep daily conversations with my parents and brother’s family back in Brazil to support them in everything they need.

 Keep Your Routine

-As I work from home since 2017 and my husband is a keyworker, I can say that our routine didn’t change that much when it come to workload.
+As I work from home since 2017 and my husband is a keyworker, I can say that our routine didn’t change that much when it comes to workload.

 It’s quite important to keep our normal routine.
 It makes things a bit easier to cope with the lockdown.
-Of course, that it’s not great when you know we can’t travel, go out with friends or visiting shops frequently.
+Of course, it’s not great when you know we can’t travel, go out with friends or visit shops frequently.